MohammadIqbalHossain/warehouse-management-client-site/README.md

 - Cliking on the Deleverd button will reduce the quantity of the book.
 - cliking on the add item  will take you to the page that is for addinga book into database.
 - My Inventories route on ly shows your added books.
 - Jwt token added with just sign in method.

+- Thank you!